 What Could Have Been Better

-One thing I think this guy could have done better on this cold call example is have a better sales process.
+One thing I think this guy could have done better on this cold call example is to have a better sales process.
 His clear goal was to drive me to some sort of free portfolio review, which is a good step to have in his sales process.
 But I think it is not great to try to close for that on a cold call.

 In just about all of our sales training videos we show a slide with three early sales process steps with the first being initial contact (cold call), second being appointment (conversation), and third being presentation.
-I feel his portfolio review should be the third step and he is skipping the second step of simply starting the conversation on this cold call that makes the call clunky and lowers the probability of a successful cold call.
+I feel his portfolio review should be the third step and he is skipping the second step of simply starting the conversation on this cold call which makes the call clunky and lowers the probability of a successful cold call.

 What Objections Came Up